How environmental change is forcing us to change how we do science

 WANTED: “PUBLIC SCIENTISTS”: How do we respond to the accelerating change in social and technological systems brought about by global warming, biodiversity loss, the digital revolution, population growth, and more?

-The answer requires a new type of “public” scientists, according to a new analysis published in the journal PNAS.
+The answer requires a new type of “public” scientist, according to a new analysis published in the journal PNAS.

 These scientists should engage in deep analysis of complex social–ecological–technological systems (SETs) and comprehend governance, law, and science as integrated knowledge systems.